 I came home all fired up (get it? fired up? heh) about that fire pit and urged Dale to build one for us.
 He was agreeable to the idea so we started to plan.
 We selected a location on the side of our house, a part of the yard we rarely use other than for horseshoes.
 You may recall that we had removed a large maple tree from this area last summer and we’ve been struggling to grow grass their ever since.
 It was not a difficult decision to give up on the grass and repurpose the area for our new fire feature.

 We considered simply purchasing a stainless steel fire pit like our friends have but we’ve heard they rust and need to be replaced frequently.
 They are also not inexpensive so we decided building our own would be smarter and more economical.
-We looked at pictures of fire pits online and I find a few that I liked pretty quickly.
+We looked at pictures of fire pits online and I found a few that I liked pretty quickly.
 We decided to go with a square rather than a circle.
 I thought it was more aesthetically pleasing, almost like a chimney at ground level.
 I also figured it would be easier.
 It turned out to be cheaper, too, since we didn’t need to use curved pavers.

 On a Friday back in August I sort of, errr, pushed Dale into making it happen.
 I had invited friends over for dinner and told Dale they expected to have a fire in our new fire pit that night.
 We went off to Lowe’s and we bought cement blocks and rectangular pavers and crushed stone.
 It was only about $75 and we headed home, eager to start.

 We found our center point and spray painted a circle in the grass to mark where we needed to shovel out the dirt.
 We enlisted help from Patrick, our grandson, Joe, a friend of Hannah’s, and Eryk, a friend of Jessica’s.
 The guys dug and dug and then started to put the cement blocks in place.